Skip to Content

 ThinkFirst Denver Metro — Injury Prevention Program

-ThinkFirst for Kids (Grades 1-3) Increases knowledge and awareness among children of the causes and risk factors of brain and spinal cord injury, injury prevention measures, and the use of safety habits.
+ThinkFirst for Kids (Grades one to three) Increases knowledge and awareness among children of the causes and risk factors of brain and spinal cord injury, injury prevention measures, and the use of safety habits.

-ThinkFirst For Youth (TFFY) (Grades 4-8) The ThinkFirst For Youth program is an important time to help students learn the importance of protecting themselves, as they are increasingly faced with decision-making challenges involving their safety.
+ThinkFirst For Youth (TFFY) (Grades four to eight) The ThinkFirst For Youth program is an important time to help students learn the importance of protecting themselves, as they are increasingly faced with decision-making challenges involving their safety.

 ThinkFirst for Teens This upbeat program teaches teens about personal vulnerability and risk taking.
 The message is that teens can have a fun, exciting life without hurting themselves if you think first and use your mind to protect your body!